SamuelGouret/React-Todo/README.md

-Chapter 12 : Create as many CardTodo as there are todos
+Chapter 13 : Display Todo as Card